Note2 February 2026

 The values page appears at the precise moment this is no longer true.

-You can write down the principle.
-You can't write down the cost.
-And without the cost, the value slowly detaches from the architecture it was meant to govern.
+You can write down the principle but it's harder to document the cost.
+And without the cost, the value slowly detaches from the architecture it was meant to govern, not through bad intention, but because the thing that made them true was proximity, and proximity is exactly what scale destroys.

-Enforcing a value requires something visible.
-It requires defending the person whose constraint is legitimate in the room, not in private.
-It requires saying that output matters more than posture.
-It requires irritating the inner circle, accepting that hunger looks different depending on what someone is carrying.
+The words on any given culture deck are usually good words in isolation, which is a big part of the strangeness.
+They describe something worth building.
+And enforcing them would require something visible: defending the person whose constraint is legitimate in the room, not in private.
+Saying that output matters more than posture.
+Irritating the inner circle, accepting that hunger looks different depending on what someone is carrying.
+It would require the person in power to contradict themselves, and everyone else to back them when they do.

 Years later, I still find myself clicking the "Our Values" page when I land on a new company's website.
+I read the words and try to imagine the room where they'll be tested.

 Footnotes